Jean-Luc Fournet

 Jean-Luc Fournet (25 February 1965, Bordeaux) is a French papyrologist.

 Biography

 A former scientific member of the Institut Français d'Archéologie Orientale in Cairo (1992–1996), he was appointed chargé de recherche at the CNRS (1996–2004).
-He was elected directeur d'études at the École pratique des hautes études (IV^{e} section, historical and philological sciences) in Greek papyrology in 2004 and professor at the Collège de France to the chair "Culture écrite de l'Antiquité tardive et papyrologie byzantine" in 2015.
-He is, among others, co editor of the review Archiv für Papyrusforschung and vice-president of the Association francophone de coptologie.
+He was elected directeur d'études at the École pratique des hautes études (IV^{e} section, historical and philological sciences) in Greek papyrology in 2004 and professor at the Collège de France as the chair of "Culture écrite de l'Antiquité tardive et papyrologie byzantine" in 2015.
+He is, among others, co-editor of the review Archiv für Papyrusforschung and vice-president of the Association francophone de coptologie.